mdejean/signpi/README.md

 You will need

-* A Raspberry Pi Zero W. These are unfortunately hard to get right now, but should be more widely available soon.
+* A Raspberry Pi Zero W
 * A 192 x 32 LED sign with a HC-1 controller.
 These can be found on ebay, aliexpress, amazon.

 Now, download the release zip: https://github.com/mdejean/signpi/releases/download/v0.4/signpi-0.4.zip

 1. Insert your microSD card into the reader and open up rpi-imager.
-Choose Raspberry Pi OS Lite
+Choose Raspberry Pi OS (unfortunately Lite does not have python3-pil preinstalled)

 2. Adjust the advanced settings, especially the wireless network settings.
 Uncheck the eject after complete option.